jenemoore/jenemoore.github.io/content/notes/vim-with-python.md

 ---
-title: "installing Vim with Python support"
+title: vim with python
-type: "post"
+type: post
 date: 2023-03-20
-tags: "vim", "linux"
+tags:
+- vim
+- linux
 ---

 # Use the pi-rho PPA